 How are we doing?
-Approximately 32 percent of projects were delivered on time in state fiscal year 2015.
-The decline in 2015 is primarily a result of the late delivery of projects that were scheduled and approved under previous program procedures (prior to fiscal year 2014).
-In recent years, the department has implemented additional procedures for project applications, scheduling, and funding time periods in order to set reasonable schedules, facilitate the early identification of issues that may cause delays and provide firm time limits during which projects must be completed.
+Approximately 53 percent of projects were delivered on time in state fiscal year 2016.
+The increase from 2015 results reflects a return to the historical range of projects delivered on time.
 This measure will likely fluctuate as the department continues to work through the backlog of projects that were approved prior to the revised program procedures, which may have been scheduled for unrealistic delivery dates or have experienced delays due to issues that program procedures are now designed to help identify.

 What factors affect results?
-These projects are on locally-owned facilities and many factors impact project timeliness, including the timeliness of local action, the amount of resources available internally and externally (local and consultant) to manage and complete the project, cost inflationary periods between project approval and delivery, external agency review processes, environmental issues, the ability to move utilities and purchasing real estate.
-Turnover in local officials or staff and changes in local budget priorities may also affect the timeline for project delivery.
+These projects are on locally-owned facilities and many factors affect project timeliness, including the amount of resources available internally and externally (local and consultant) to manage and complete the project, cost inflationary periods between project approval and delivery, external agency review processes, environmental issues, the ability to move utilities and purchasing real estate.